15 Common Skincare Mistakes That Are Affecting Your Glow

 5. Sleeping with Makeup On

 Makeup traps dirt, oil, and pollutants.
 If left on overnight, it may contribute to congestion and may affect your skin’s natural balance, which is most active while you sleep.
-Long-term, this can contribute to blemishes, dullness, and visible changes.
+Long-term, this can contribute to blemishes, dullness, and premature aging.

 Always double cleanse before bed.
 Start with a cleansing balm or oil to remove makeup, followed by a gentle water-based cleanser.
 If you’re exhausted, micellar water is better than nothing, but make it a backup, not your go-to.